nftperp-mevbot/nftperp-maker/README.md

 ## 3. Maker Strategy
-positionAdaptiveStrategy.js will first place limit orders on both sides.
+maker.js will first place limit orders on both sides.
 It will then adjusts its market-making approach based on the trader's current position.
-If the trader has a net short position, the algorithm will place more aggressive buy limit orders, attempting to buy at more favorable prices.
-Conversely, if the trader has a net long position, the algorithm will place more aggressive sell limit orders, aiming to sell at higher prices.
-This strategy aims to maximize the trader's returns by considering their current market position and adjusting their market-making behavior accordingly.
+If the trader has a net short position, the algorithm will place more aggressive buy limit orders.
+Conversely, if the trader has a net long position, the algorithm will place more aggressive sell limit orders.

-### Working Mechanism

-The algorithm inspects the current position of the trader.
-If the position is net short, it places more buy limit orders to buy assets at lower prices.
-If the position is net long, it places more sell limit orders to sell assets at higher prices.
-By dynamically adjusting based on the current position, the algorithm can attempt to buy low and sell high, potentially maximizing profits for the trader.

 # LiveTrader